top of page

 Chapter 1

-Dark cliffs enshrouded both sides of the Johnson Valley along its winding course to the Pacific Ocean.
-The five-hundred-foot vertical rock walls were said to be unscalable.
-Farmlands and forests of pine trees separated the valley’s residents into small communities.
+Dark cliffs enshrouded both sides of the Johnson Valley as it wound its way to the Pacific Ocean.
+The five-hundred-foot vertical rock walls, visible from every point in the valley, were said by its residents to be unscalable.

-After his shift at Curt’s Groceries, Kyle Steinman sat at a table in front of McHenry’s sandwich shop.
-It was there where he and his older sister Cora had made up unflattering names and stories for townsfolk who walked along Main Street.
+Farmlands and pine forests separated the valley into small communities, the largest of which was Hanover, where Kyle Steinman sat at a table in front of McHenry’s sandwich shop after his shift at Curt's Groceries.
+There, he and his older sister, Cora, used to make up unflattering names and stories for the townsfolk who walked along Main Street.
 That was before his parents sent her away to college.

-Kyle gazed up at the distant cliffs and then readied himself for his loaded chilidog.
-He’d set beside it a letter to him from Cora delivered that very day from her big city on the other side of the country.
-She had always been better at managing her affairs than he was—keeping track of her expenses, paying bills, and getting from one place to another on time.
-Her letter described the busy college life that never let her get enough sleep.
-Even the names of some of her courses puzzled him: secured transactions, tort reform, and nolo contendere.
+Kyle readied himself for his loaded chili dog, which he’d set beside a letter from Cora, delivered that day from her big city on the other side of the country.
+She was always better at managing her affairs than he was, keeping track of her expenses and getting from one place to another on time, despite her hectic, busy college life never allowing her to get enough sleep.
+Even the names of some of her courses, such as tort reform, nolo contendere, and animus contrahendi, puzzled him.

-“Hey,” he said, immediately wishing he’d thought of a more interesting greeting.
+“Hey,” he said, wishing he’d thought of a more interesting greeting.

-Ashamed of staring, he gripped his napkin and turned his attention to an old couple across the street who were scolding their poodle, saying, “Hush-hush,” but looked back at the girl in time to catch her at the corner of Brentlass Street.
-She glanced at him and blinked twice before disappearing around the corner.
+Not wanting to stare, Kyle gripped his napkin and turned his attention to an old couple across the street, scolding their poodle, saying, “Hush, hush.”
+He looked back at the girl in time to catch her at the corner of Brentlass Street, who glanced at him.
+She blinked twice before disappearing around the corner.

-Something about her behavior was appealing, but it didn’t matter because she was gone.
+Something about her behavior appealed to him.
+Something he couldn’t figure out.
+Yet, she was gone.
 The old couple across the street began to make their way off somewhere.
 “Hush,” the woman said to her poodle.
 “Better to hush.”

-Kyle tried to remember anyone he knew who blinked and whistled like that, and then returned his attention to his chilidog, which by then had turned cold.
+Kyle tried to remember anyone who blinked and whistled before he returned his attention to his chili dog, which had turned cold by then.

-He didn’t dare tell his parents about the girl because they would have told him about crushes, which he already knew about.
-And they would have lectured him about keeping his attention on preparing for college, which admonition he didn’t deserve because he worked full-time at Curt’s Groceries after his high school graduation, which helped him save money.
+That night, Kyle didn’t dare tell his parents about his interest in the girl because they would have told him about crushes, which he already knew about.
+They would have lectured him about keeping his attention on preparing for college, which correction he didn’t deserve because he worked full-time at Curt’s Groceries after graduating from high school to save money for college.

-But the thought of the girl kept plaguing him, which surprised him because he would soon leave everyone in his life behind.
+However, the thought of the girl continued to haunt him, which surprised him, as he would soon leave everyone behind.

-At Curt’s Groceries the next day, a customer had picked through the apples, leaving them in disarray.
-Kyle grumbled under his breath and began to straighten them when he saw through the storefront windows a bronze-colored sedan parked along the curb.
+The next day, a customer had picked through the apples at Curt's Groceries, leaving them in disarray.
+Kyle grumbled and began to straighten them when he saw a bronze-colored sedan parked along the curb through the storefront windows.
 Leaning against its hood was the girl with the black leather purse, her arms folded, and her head swaying left and right with her eyes closed as if she were listening to music.

-Not wanting a scolding from Curt, he resumed his work on the apples until looking up again and catching her watching him, her right palm held against her chest.
-He waved slowly at her even though she couldn’t have been there for him.
+Not wanting to be scolded by Curt, he resumed his work on the apples until he looked up again and caught her watching him, her right palm held against her chest.
+He nodded slowly at her, even though she couldn’t have been there for him.

-The girl puzzled him because none of the customers who frequented the store ever had the effect on him that she had.
-It must have been how smoothly she walked, or her dark eyelashes, or her coat and black purse.
+None of the customers who frequented the store affected him like she had.
+It must have been how smoothly she walked or her coat and black purse.
 Her family must have been new to Hanover because he didn’t remember seeing her at school.
 Kyle returned to the apple aisle before Curt noticed his absence.

 bottom of page